 - [CSR vs SSR vs SSG vs ISR: A Deep Dive for Modern Web Development](csr-vs-ssr-vs-ssg-vs-isr-a-deep-dive-for-modern-web-development-33kl#:~:text=Here's%20a%20quick%20summary%3A,as%20SPAs%2C%20CSR%20is%20perfect.)

-- [The Art of Comand Line](https://github.co./jlevy/the-art-of-command-line)
+- [The Art of Command Line](https://github.co./jlevy/the-art-of-command-line)

 # Getting Started

 Hi <Your Name>!
-Welcome to your **nextra docs** site:)
+Welcome to your **nextra docs** site :)

 - Easy Markdown editing